 - This type of surgery is very expensive.
 While it varies based on location, the average cost of surgical rhinoplasty is a little over $5,000.

 Options exist for altering the appearance and shape of the nose without any cutting involved.
-Non surgical (or liquid) rhinoplasty is the injection of dermal fillers on certain parts of the nose to gradually reshape and improve the contours of it.
+Non-surgical (or liquid) rhinoplasty is the injection of dermal fillers on certain parts of the nose to gradually reshape and improve its contours.

-Many deem this type of rhinoplasty as a safe option and a great alternative to its surgical counterpart.
+Many deem this type of rhinoplasty to be a safe option and a great alternative to its surgical counterpart.